 Finally, podcasts allow you to create an image for your brand that's unique and memorable—and one that gives potential customers something they can identify with or attach themselves to as part of their identity as fans or followers (or both).

-Lesson 5: Podcast sponsorship
+Insight 5: Podcast sponsorship

 A podcast sponsored by your brand is essentially an audio version of the banner ad.
 It's usually a 30-second to 30-minute plug for your company agreed upon by you and the host before the show's recording.

 Podcast advertising is a great way to reach an audience more likely to listen to your message than someone who sees it on TV or in print.
 It's also more affordable than many other forms of advertising since podcasts aren't generally as expensive as other types of media.
 And since podcast listeners tend to be from specific demographics, you can target them specifically with messages tailored to their interests.

 The best part?
 Unlike other forms of advertising—like TV commercials—podcast sponsorships allow you to track how well your ads perform and see exactly who's listening.
 This data gives you the ability to measure ROI (return on investment) for every dollar spent on podcasting advertising campaigns, so you know if they're working or not!

 Insight 6: Podcasts are an essential tool for B2B marketing

 Podcasting can be a part of effective